Coordinated Workforce Strategies

 BWDB Strategic Priorities

-- Within 12-18 months, employers will be able to quickly access a small pool of vetted candidates, and share their future employment needs with workforce partners to align CTE and training programs to build a pipeline of workers.
+- Within 12-18 months, employers will be able to quickly access a small pool of vetted candidates and share their future employment needs with workforce partners to align Career and Technical Education with training programs to build a pipeline of workers.

 - Within 2-3 years, jobseekers will be able to access the full array of workforce services in-person through the One Stop Career Centers, by phone through United Way’s 211, and online through a web-based portal.
 A standardized assessment tool will be integrated into each access point, collecting the same data on all job seekers to improve the network’s ability to measure progress.